 Governor Lourdes A. Leon Guerrero issued an Executive Order on March 14, 2020, placing Guam in a Public Health Emergency due to the global pandemic caused by the novel strain of coronavirus (COVID-19).
-For most of remaining year, non-essential business and Government offices, including schools, were closed.
+As a result, non-essential business and government offices, including schools, were closed.
 GWA closed its offices to the public and required non-essential employees to work from home.
 The closures, predictably, also had a significant impact on Guam's visitor industry, significantly affecting the local economy.
 However, continued construction activity related to the military re-alignment in the region has had some mitigating effect on the pandemic-induced economic downturn.

-The Public Health Emergency has also had a negative effect on GWA's revenues, requiring cost containment for the remainder of the fiscal year.
-While restrictions on business and government activities were relaxed in January 2021, it is unknown how quickly the economy will recover.
-The availability of COVID-19 testing, and vaccines should enable Guam's tourist markets to reopen by mid-2021 but the Guam Visitors Bureau has projected that the market may take a couple of years to fully recover.
+The Public Health Emergency has also had a negative effect on GWA's revenues, requiring cost containment during the fiscal year.
+While restrictions on business and government activities were relaxed during the fiscal year 2021, it is unknown how quickly the economy will recover.
+The availability of COVID-19 testing and vaccines may enable Guam's tourist markets to reopen but the Guam Visitors Bureau has projected that the market may take a couple of years to fully recover.